 1870 – Oregon School for the Deaf opened in Salem.

 1871 – News!
 (Gallaudet) Chapel Hall completed construction.
 President Grant dedicated the building.
-Mortgage on Kendall Green was paid with seventy thousand dollars from Congress.
+Mortgage on Kendall Green was paid with $70,000 from Congress.

 1872 – Nebraska School for the Deaf opened in Omaha.

-1873 – George Wallis published book; “Language of Touch – a narrative illustrating the instruction of the Blind and Deaf Mute” based on a deaf blind woman named Mary Bradley.
+1873 – George Wallis published; “Language of Touch – a narrative illustrating the instruction of the Blind and Deaf Mute” based on deaf blind woman named Mary Bradley.

 1874 – News!
 (Gallaudet) Gallaudet purchased the personal library of Charles Baker of England.
 The library is part of Archives’ Baker Collection of rare books related to the Deaf.